One of the nominees: The Hepworth by David Chipperfield Architects

 This year, the jury paired down the ‘midlist’ with around fifty nominees to the shortlist of six.
 Between now and early October, the jury will prune the list even further, down to one.
 Among the six contestants remaining are an art museum in a river, an office tower in London, a healing pavilion in Glasgow and a science laboratory in Cambridge.
-Click through for a roundup of the six shortlist contenders.

 The Hepworth, Wakefield.
 David Chipperfield Architects.

 The Hepworth Wakefield, built to house the Hepworth art collection, is approached by a bridge over the River Calder.
 The museum fits well into its Yorkshire context, capturing the solidity and anchoredness of the surrounding industrial buildings.
 Though the building at times appears massive, moments of welcome and the human scale exist, as well, crafting a rich experience of dualities.
 From the exterior, the building appears as a random series of boxes, though the internal order is quite clear with galleries radiating from the central areas which contain the administrative program.

 The Lyric Theatre, Belfast.
 O'Donnell & Tuomey Architects.